chriskacerguis/certy-homebrew/UPDATING.md

 5. Click "Run workflow"
 6. The workflow will create a pull request with the updated formula
 7. Review and merge the pull request

+**Note**: The workflow requires `contents: write` and `pull-requests: write` permissions, which are already configured in the workflow file.

 ## Manual Update